Tranquil Bathroom Wall Art: 8 Calming Landscape Picks

 Can you hang canvas art in a bathroom?

 Yes, in most bathrooms.
 Run the fan and hang the piece on a wall away from direct splash.
 For a small, steamy, poorly ventilated bath, a framed print is the safer choice than an open canvas.
-Avoid hanging anything directly over the shower or tub.

 Are Fine Art Canvas pieces handmade, and what if it isn't right?